wllgrnt/advent-of-code-2019/day_6/problemStatement.md

 The total number of direct and indirect orbits in this example is 42.

 What is the total number of direct and indirect orbits in your map data?

+## Initial thoughts

+This is trivial once you've built a DAG.
+Then it's just the distance from each node to COM.

+There might be libraries for this stuff in Rust, but lets code it from scratch.